TailBlazor/Toast/README.md

 #### 4. Create your toast component

-Because there are no default styles, you'll need to create the template that you'll use for some or all of your toasts using TailBlazor.
+Because there are no default styles, you'll need to create the template that you'll use for some or all of your toasts using tailwind.

 Here is a basic example.
 Create a folder named `Toasts` and create a component called `SimpleToast.razor` and add the following code.